 👍 We recommend: Easy Mexican Chicken and Rice Casserole

 8. Damn Delicious: Mouth-Watering Food for Every Occasion

-Damn Delicious was started by Chungah, a Korean woman, during her grad life.
-Her culinary ideas, which took off on Tumblr 10 years ago, have now snowballed into one of the most popular recipe websites in the country.
+Damn Delicious was started by Chungah, a Korean woman, during grad school.
+Her culinary ideas, which took off on Tumblr 10 years ago, have snowballed into one of the most popular recipe websites in the country.
 Here you can find recipes, tutorials, and videos focused on quick meals that anyone can cook.

 👍 We recommend: Thai Coconut Curry Ramen

 9. Minimalist Baker: Cooking for Lazy Students